gdzelinka/chess-visualizer/README.md

 # Chess Move Visualizer

 A Python application that visualizes chess moves using pygame and python-chess.
-Supports both standard 8x8 chess and custom board sizes.

 ## Setup